VedaWebProject/vedaweb/README.md

 ### Documentation of existing API endpoints

-> :warning: The short documentation below is from **May 2019**
+> :warning: The short documentation below is not complete, but explains the concepts of the exposed endpoints.
-> For more recent information, please see the dynamic documentation at [https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html](https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html)!
+> For a complete overview of the endpoints, please see the dynamic documentation at [https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html](https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html)

 #### Direct Document Access via Index Numbers
 The endpoints used for direct access to the documents managed by the application are accessible via simple `GET` requests of the following form: